Finally, get your oven sparkling clean with this step by step tutorial for how to clean oven glass, including those stubborn interior stains!

 I held the tea towel behind it so that you could see the grime.
 Pretty gross, right?
 I wiped down the exterior with white vinegar and that surface came clean easily.
-Next I wanted to clean the interior of the glass-this is one that challenges a lot of people.
+Next, I wanted to clean the interior of the glass-this is one that challenges a lot of people.
 There are two ways you could go about it depending on your commitment level.

-Using a coat hangar or as I did-a long random wooden skewer-attach a scouring pad, wet rag, or sponge to the end and stick it up in there to clean it out.
+Using a long wooden skewer-attach a scouring pad, wet rag, or sponge to the end and stick it up in there to clean it out.
 I used a damp natural scouring pad and it worked fine, but as I said I just moved into my home 6 months ago and mine was not very dirty.

 Use a wet scouring pad to create a paste and scrub the glass thoroughly-this takes a little elbow grease but I prefer that to stinky chemicals any day!
 If your oven glass is very dirty you can leave the paste on the door for twenty minutes.
 This will allow it time to work it's magic!

 That's it-you're all done.
-It took me about 10 minutes from start to finish and makes a world of difference in the glass!
+It only took me about 10 minutes from start to finish and makes a world of difference in the glass!